A Guide to NM, NMB, and NMC Cable: Understanding Romex Types

 Is NMC cable a type of outdoor rated Romex or can it be used for direct burial?

-What’s the main difference in Romex sheath construction between NMB and NMC cable?
+What’s the main difference in Romex sheath construction between NM and NMC cable?

-The key difference in Romex sheath construction is that Type NMB has a PVC jacket designed only for dry locations and often contains paper fillers around the conductors.
-In contrast, NMC cable features a solid, integral plastic sheath that is corrosion- and fungus-resistant.
-This design completely encases the conductors without paper fillers, making it impervious to moisture and suitable for damp environments.
+The practical difference in Romex sheath construction is that modern Type NM (NMB) has a flame-retardant, nonmetallic outer jacket intended for dry indoor locations, while NMC cable features a thicker, corrosion- and fungus-resistant jacket that completely encases the conductors without paper fillers, making it resistant to moisture intrusion for permitted damp or corrosive installations.

 Why is it important to choose a corrosion-resistant electrical cable like NMC for agricultural building wiring?